 Welcome to the inside of my head, virtually speaking.
 This is the place to find links to buy my book, to look up my speaking engagements, to connect with my other social media, to read my occasional blog posts, and to otherwise connect with me.
 Just follow the links at the top of the page to get to just the information you are looking for today.

 Who am I?
 I am a child of God first and then a wife and then a mother.
-I am married to a deacon and we have eleven children.
+I am married to an Orthodox priest and we have eleven children.
 I write and speak on food, nutrition, Orthodox Christian fasting, and family issues.

 Things that might be interesting about me: